 autolens.Tracer#

-The redshift of these planes are specified by the redshits of the galaxies; there is a unique plane redshift for every unique galaxy redshift (galaxies with identical redshifts are put in the same plane).
+The redshifts of these planes are determined by the redshifts of the galaxies, such that there is a unique plane redshift for every unique galaxy redshift (galaxies with identical redshifts are put in the same plane).

-galaxies ([Galaxy]) – The list of galaxies in the ray-tracing calculation.
+• galaxies (Union[List[Galaxy], ModelInstance]) – The list of galaxies which make up the gravitational lensing ray-tracing system.

-cosmology (astropy.cosmology) – The cosmology of the ray-tracing calculation.
+• cosmology (LensingCosmology) – The cosmology used to perform ray-tracing calculations.

 Methods